 The fridge was in good working order and the stock inside was stored in an orderly manner.
 MHRA alerts came to the pharmacy electronically through the company's intranet and the pharmacist explained that these were actioned appropriately.
-Audit trails were kept to demonstrate this although some were incomplete.
+But records were not kept to demonstrate this and the pharmacist agreed to address this.